Aviation in the United States: Twenty-first century

-The American airline industry has suffered significantly as a result of the terrorist attacks of September 11.
+The U.S. airline industry has suffered significantly as a result of the terrorist attacks of September 11, 2001.
 The attacks of September 11 dramatically decreased consumer confidence in the airline industry.
-The airline industry lost more than $330 million each day within the first week of the attack, totaling losses between $1 and $2 billion.
+The airline industry lost more than $330 million each day within the first week of the attacks, totaling losses between $1 and $2 billion.
 In the following years, the decrease in demand accompanied by the decreasing price of air travel reduced revenues significantly.

 The price of fuel has also been rising, further increasing airlines' losses by $180 million per year.
-Another large part of airline expenses comes from wages for employees, which make up 40% of airlines' expenses.
+Another large part of airline expenses comes from employee wages, which make up 40% of airlines' expenses.
 To compensate for rising costs and decreasing revenues, airlines have decreased the number of planes in service and thus have also laid off workers, negatively impacting the economy's unemployment rate.

 Contribution to GDP and employment

-The Federal Aviation Administration (FAA) in 2009 found that commercial aviation is accounts for approximately 5% of U.S. gross domestic product and also contributes to $1.3 trillion in annual economic activity as well as helps generate and support 10 million jobs annually.
+The Federal Aviation Administration (FAA) in 2009 found that commercial aviation accounts for approximately 5% of U.S. gross domestic product and also contributes to $1.3 trillion in annual economic activity as well as helps generate and support 10 million jobs annually.
 The aircraft industry contributes to the economy through many different avenues, including manufacturing and the airline industry.
 As of 2009, the National Air Traffic Controllers Association reported airline operations helped "generate $150.5 billion to the U.S. gross domestic product, while airport operations contributed an additional $44.6 billion."